Emerge-History/Emerge-Beacon/README.md

-# express-es6-boilerplate
+# emerge-beacon
-a quick start width using es6 in express
+a project with wechat beacon

 ## Usage